 At Roofing Superstore, we’re often asked:

-Now, there are many different factors to consider when choosing from the many different types of roof tiles.
+Each of these types of roof tiles have their own benefits.
 But for an inexpensive covering that requires minimal maintenance two of the most popular options are clay and concrete.
-Meanwhile natural slate is very tasteful and metal roof tiles boast a long lifespan.
+Meanwhile, natural slate is very tasteful and metal roof tiles boast a long lifespan.

 The key to choosing the best roof tiles for your project is to consider your budget and the overall finish you’re looking to achieve.
 So what roof tiles are used in the UK?